 PARAJIYA PATTNI IN U.A.E.

 Haresh V. Dhakan - U.A.E

 Since the advent of our elders the population of the community in the U.A.E. has now grown to a sizeable 3000 members (500 families approx.) The largest group resides in Dubai and Sharjah.
 Our Samaj is known as Shree Parajiya Soni Samaj.
 We organise many social events and the best being the Navratri and our New Year celebrations when the whole community of Parajiyas get-together.

 The Samaj members are always in the forefront taking active part in various Charities like Morbi flood, droughts in Gujarat, the mission for Kargil Jawaans funds and the recent earthquake in Gujarat.
 As the Gold and Jewellery trade being the vital part of the economy, Sonis and Pattnis are active members of various trade organisations

-We thank Sagarbhai Barot, Vinaybhai, Babulalbhai, Jitubhai, Kalaben, Hareshbhai and Rameshbhai for their contribution - Editor
+We thank Sagarbhai Barot, Vinaybhai, Babulalbhai, Jitubhai, Kalaben, Hareshbhai and Rameshbhai for their contribution